mcontisc/MTCOV/code/README.md

 # MTCOV: Python code
 Copyright (c) 2020 [Martina Contisciani](https://www.is.mpg.de/person/mcontisciani) and [Caterina De Bacco](http://cdebacco.com)

+Implements the algorithm described in:

+Contisciani M.,Power E. & De Bacco C. (2020). *Community detection with node attributes in multilayer networks*, arXiv:2004.09160.

+If you use this code please cite this [article](https://arxiv.org/abs/2004.09160) (_preprint_).

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.